Math Calculators

 \$\frac{1}{2}\$ = \$\frac{2}{4}\$ = \$\frac{3}{6}\$ = \$\frac{4}{8}\$ = \$\frac{5}{10}\$ = \$\frac{6}{12}\$ = \$\frac{7}{14}\$ = \$\frac{8}{16}\$ …

-In these equivalent fractions the denominators represent the total number of pieces, while the corresponding numerators represent the number of pieces each of you can eat.
+In all of these equivalent fractions, the denominator represents the total number of pizza slices, while the corresponding numerator represents the exact number of slices each person gets to enjoy.